immcantation/presto/docs/examples/annotations.rst

     PRIMER1=VH3|PRIMER2=IGHM

-Which may then be renamed via the :program:`rename` subcommand:
+which may then be renamed via the :program:`rename` subcommand:
 :program:`expand` subcommand of :ref:`ParseHeaders`::

     ParseHeaders.py rename -s reads_reheader.fastq -f PRIMER1 PRIMER2 \